rsanheim/backspin/README.md

 ### Quick Start

-The simplest way to use Backspin is with the `run` method, which automatically records on the first execution and verifies on subsequent runs:
+The simplest way to use Backspin is with the `run` method, which automatically records on the first execution and verifies on subsequent runs.

 ```ruby
 require "backspin"